Romania is a semi-presidential republic with a multi-party system, a member of the EU and NATO.

 Constitution and government

-The constitution and other laws and policies protect freedom of religion or belief, and freedom of expression and assembly.
-However, the government strongly favours the Romanian Orthodox Church and places some impediments on the freedom of minority religions and the non-religious to practice and promote their beliefs.
+However, the government strongly favors the Romanian Orthodox Church and places some impediments on the freedom of minority religions and the non-religious to practice and promote their beliefs.

 Religious privilege

-Each of the eighteen recognised religions is eligible for state funding, with no comparable or alternative funding available for secular, Humanist or other philosophical organizations.
+Each of the 18 recognized religions is eligible for state funding, with no comparable or alternative funding available for secular, Humanist or other philosophical organizations.

-Under the religion law, state funding is determined by the number of adherents of each recognized religious community reported in the most recent census and “the religion’s actual needs,” a vague provision leaving room for interpretation.
-The Romanian Orthodox Church receives the large majority of these funds.
+Under the law, state funding is determined by the number of adherents of each recognized religious community reported in the most recent census and “the religion’s actual needs,” a vague provision leaving room for interpretation.
+Framework Law no. 153/2017 outlines pay scales of paid staff covered by public funds.
+The Romanian Orthodox Church receives the large majority of these funds owing to the large proportion of the population who are affiliated with the Church.

-Since 2011, the Secular Humanist Association of Romania, Asociația Secular-Umanistă din România (ASUR) (an Member Organization of the IHEU) has run a popular campaign raising awareness about the opaque and politically biased funding of religion by the state, including the exaggerated state-spending on religious institutions.
-The campaign included billboards and social-media content remarking on the numbers of institutions of different types across the country: “18,300 churches; 4,700 schools; 425 hospitals”.
+Since 2011, the Romanian Secular-Humanist Association, Asociația Secular-Umanistă din România (ASUR) (an Member Organization of Humanists International) has run a popular campaign raising awareness about – what it describes as – the opaque and politically biased funding of religion by the state, including the exaggerated state-spending on religious institutions.
+The campaign included billboards and social media content remarking on the numbers of institutions of different types run by religious groups across the country that receive public funds, compared with the number of schools and hospitals to receive public funds: “18,300 churches; 4,700 schools; 425 hospitals”.

 Challenging church-state relations

 The second initiative asked for the verification of all religious leaders that have ties with Securitatea, the secret police agency of the Communist regime.
-Both of these first two initiatives have been rejected by the Romanian Parliament.
+Both of these first two initiatives were rejected by the Romanian Parliament.

-The third initiative (also rejected, but with a possibility that it will be resubmitted), is to reform the system through which religious denominations receive public funding.
-The bill proposes a system somewhat similar to the German model, where every taxpayer can decide to which belief group they want to redirect their taxes.
-This proposition also includes the end of tax exemptions specific to religions.
+The third initiative (also rejected), sought to reform the system through which religious denominations receive public funding.
+The bill proposed a system somewhat similar to the German model, where every taxpayer can decide to which belief group they want to redirect their taxes.
+This proposition also included the end of tax exemptions specific to religions.

 Education and children’s rights